-Pork shares now available – order yours now for collection in from Ipswich from 2pm Friday 10th March 2017 or Saturday 11th March 2017.
+Pork shares will be available for collection from Ipswich in June 2017, dates to be confirmed.
 Our pork shares are available to anyone willing to make the trip to beautiful Suffolk to collect them – you don’t need to be a member of our Community Supported Agriculture Scheme!

 This really is unlike any other pork you’ve tried!